 Gaudi spent decades in his home in Park Güell, La Torre Rosa, during the latter part of his life.
 Tourists may explore the inside and view some of his original furniture designs.

 Casa Batllo is an incredible house that appears to be more natural than artificial.
-Casa Batllo – locally known as cassa dels ossos (house of bones) – was built over the course of a few years in the early 1900s by Gaudi, who was commissioned to design the building after meeting and becoming friends with Josep Batlló i Casanoves, a prominent textile industrialist.
+Casa Batllo – locally known as cassa dels ossos (house of bones) – was built over a few years in the early 1900s by Gaudi, who was commissioned to design the building after meeting and becoming friends with Josep Batlló i Casanoves, a prominent textile industrialist.
 It is located in central Barcelona at number 43 on Passeig de Gràcia.

 9. Have a break in Ciutadella Park

 Now it’s time to relax before dinner so that your night out won’t have to end too early because you’re too tired.
-Grab a blanket and some friends and do some yoga, slacklining or just watch the street performers dancing and singing.
+Grab a blanket and some friends and do some yoga, slacklining, or just watch the street performers dancing and singing.

 Also, a big plus of this park is the women who come by and offer homemade food such as empanadas and bocadillos.